Pantry Organization: Tips for a Creating a Healthy Pantry

 On my recent move I got rid of and/or donated quite a bit of stuff.
 As I’ve gotten older I’ve realized I don’t like clutter and my style has morphed into a more minimalist, warm modern, Scandanavian-esque, yet rustic, SoCal neutral vibe.
 Clean and white makes me happy.

-Watch the full pantry organization video by clicking below:
+Watch my pantry organization video by clicking below:

 My entire apartment still needs furniture and decor, but as a foodie person it only made sense to tackle my kitchen first.
 Especially as that’s where I spend 80% of my time.
 A few years back I moved all my pantry dried goods into BPA-Free containers, thinking I was doing good.
 But now I know that BPA-Free plastics can be just as harmful as BPA, if not more.
 So on this recent move I ditched the plastic altogether and moved everything to glass.